RolandDreger/accessibility-4-indesign/accessibility-4-indesign/accsssibility-4-indesign_doku.en.md

 ## Limitations of plug-in and InDesignn

-Currently, not all requirements for an accessible document can always be met with InDesign's on-board tools, such as tagging complex tables.
-This must either be carried out using specialized extensions – e.g. MadeToTag - or after export in corresponding applications – e.g. for PDFs in Adobe Acrobat or, in the case of an ePub, in an ePub editor.
+Currently, not all requirements for an accessible document can be met with InDesign's on-board tools, such as the implementation of accessible tables in the exported PDF or the setting of the PDF/UA marker.
+This must either be carried out using specialized extensions - e.g. MadeToTag - or after the export in corresponding applications - e.g. for PDFs in Adobe Acrobat or in the case of an ePub in an ePub editor.

 The exported PDF and ePub documents can be tested after export with specialized applications: